 • Include halved hard-boiled eggs in salads or incorporate eggs into pasta sauces such as carbonara.

 Top 5 meat sources high in protein

-Many meats make great protein food sources.
+Many types of meat make great protein food sources.
 Here are the top five for you to consider:

 • Grilled chicken is a delicious source of protein, with 32g available in every 100g.

 • Turkey contains the same amount of protein per gram as chicken, making it a tasty alternative.

 • Lean grilled beef is packed with protein with 31g per 100g.